All kids have a bit of a thief in them. Right?

 2. If you fear for my life, why did you let me become a goalkeeper?

-Because it was your calling, Elise.
+Because it was your calling, Madison.

-I knew this, when the coach at Converse College asked, “where would you rather play, at midfield, or in goal?”
+I knew when the coach at Converse College asked, “where would you rather play, at midfield, or in goal?”
 You paused, smiled, and said, “in goal.”
 I knew this when you walked off the field after fending off a mercy-rule loss in the state playoffs and cried angry tears onto my shoulder.

 You’re a keeper.
 Your teammates cheer and clap for you when you slide out to stop a shot.
-You can teach girls to be skilled and fearless and to want to strap on the gloves.
+You teach girls to be skilled and fearless and to want to strap on gloves.
 You’re a keeper because you piss off forwards and their fathers who grit their teeth when you stop their kids’ shots.

 “It’s like she’s got magnets in her gloves!” he’ll shout.
 Not magnets, esse.
 But it’s going to take more than that to get one past her.
 Just ask Chucho.